Rouslan/NTracer/README.rst

 current CPU supports.
 To override this or for any other customization, the ``build`` command supports the flag ``--cpp-opts=<options>`` which will add the specified options to the end of the argument list when invoking the compiler.
+There is also the flag ``--ld-opts=<options>`` for adding linker options.
+To remove arguments that lack a negative form, you can use ``--cpp-neg-opts=<options>`` and ``--ld-neg-opts=<options>``, where options is a space-separated list of strings that will be removed from the list of compiler and linker options respectively.

+MSVC lacks an equivalent to ``-march=native`` and also has less fined-grained control over SSE/AVX options.
+Thus, when building with MSVC, a small program is first built, that checks the capabilities of the current CPU.
+This can be suppressed by adding ``--test-cpu-flags=false`` to the ``build`` command.

+For controlling the SSE/AVX instructions used, the compiler's ``/arch`` flag can be used (e.g. ``--cpp-opts=/arch:AVX512``), but for finer grained control, any of the following macros may be also defined:

+* SUPPORT_SSE
+* SUPPORT_SSE2
+* SUPPORT_SSE3
+* SUPPORT_SSSE3
+* SUPPORT_SSE4_1
+* SUPPORT_SSE4_2
+* SUPPORT_AVX
+* SUPPORT_AVX2
+* SUPPORT_AVX512F

+where each one of these implies all of macros above it.

+The following can also be defined:

+* SUPPORT_AVX512BW
+* SUPPORT_AVX512CD
+* SUPPORT_AVX512DQ
+* SUPPORT_AVX512ER
+* SUPPORT_AVX512PF
+* SUPPORT_AVX512VL

+which are independent of each other.
+Note that not all of these instruction sets will necessarily be used, but they are still available for future compatibility.

+Even when using these macros, the ``/arch`` flag should still be used for maximum benefit.
+E.g. for 32-bit systems:
+``--cpp-opts="/arch:SSE2 /DSUPPORT_SSE4_1"`` (the ``/arch:SSE2`` option is not
+present for 64-bit systems because x86-64 always supports SSE2).

+These macros can also be defined for GCC/Clang, but those compilers have flags for each of these instruction sets already.

 Building Documentation
 ..........................................